 Nollywood is the film making body in Nigeria which started back in the year 2000 with so many actors and actresses that made it fun.
-With some actors like, Pete Edochie, Mike Nzeribe, Nkem Owoh, Kenneth Okonkwo, Liz Benson, Nkiru Sylvanus and so many other that played a huge role to see that Nollywood gets to where it is today.
+With some actors like, Pete Edochie, Mike Nzeribe, Nkem Owoh, Kenneth Okonkwo, Liz Benson, Nkiru Sylvanus and so many others that played a huge role to see that Nollywood gets to where it is today.

 Sam Loco Efe

-In 1977, Sam Loco Efe left his mother’s business in pursure of his career, He went for a movie audition and was selected to take a lead role in Dapo Adelugba’s play tagged Langbodo.
+In 1977, Sam Loco Efe left his mother’s business in pursuit of his career, He went for a movie audition and was selected to take a lead role in Dapo Adelugba’s play tagged Langbodo.

 That was when he kicked off his movie career and since then he has been seen in so many movies like;